leenalqoran/Docker/README.md

 - **Sentiment Analysis**: Predicts whether a given text is positive or negative.
 - **FastAPI**: High-performance web framework for serving the model.
 - **Docker**: Simplifies deployment and environment setup.
-- **LightGBM**: Fast and efficient machine learning model for predictions.

 ---

 ## Installation